Nick Meek, 2011

 Still, Moran had raised a haunting aesthetic conundrum.
 When he first set eyes on Yellowstone’s great canyon, he deemed it “beyond the reach of human art.”

 That has been the quandary ever since.
-This year marks the 100th anniversary of the National Park Service.
-(Some individual parks, like Yellowstone, predated the government agency.)
 Our parks enshrine the country at its most majestic—canyons and mountaintops and coral reefs.
 How the hell does an artist do them justice?

 Some artists went for brilliant drama.
 Moran later painted Arizona’s Grand Canyon in a Sturm und Drang style befitting a backdrop for a Southwestern production of The Ring Cycle.
 Photographers employed a cooler, black-and-white eye.
 The same year the Park Service was founded, a 14-year-old San Francisco boy made his first trip to Yosemite.
 Young Ansel Adams wanted to be a concert pianist.
 On his first morning in the park his parents gave him a Brownie box camera.
 Adams eventually changed his career plans.